freifunkMUC/dev-container-lab/README.md

 - Bring containerlab up: `sudo containerlab deploy`
 - Check the state:
   - For serial on gateway: `docker exec -it clab-ffmuc-gateway-gw02 telnet 127.0.0.1 5000`
+    - the user name and password is ubuntu and ffmuc (see `gateway/packer/gateway.pkr.hcl`)
   - For FRR console on internet: `docker exec -it clab-ffmuc-internet vtysh`
   - For serial on AP (after setup has completed): `docker exec -it clab-ffmuc-ap-1 telnet 127.0.0.1 5000`
   - For shell on client: `docker exec -it clab-ffmuc-client-1 bash`